prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 Once you have chosen a variety of styles, try achieving the same website look and feel using different stylesheet configuration methods.
 Reference http://www.w3schools.com/css/css_howto.asp and the example instructions below for guidance on configuring stylesheets.

+> NOTE: In case you end up using both an internal stylesheet and inline styles, the inline style declarations override the internal stylesheet declarations.
+Also, declarations that come later than others may override previous, related declarations.
+Be careful!
+If you're not sure why something looks the way it does, use the browser's "inspect" feature to see the "computed styles" of any element.

 ### Inline Styles

 Configure your `index.html` page to use inline CSS styles.
 Refer to the following example, below: